Kitura/kitura.dev/en/resources/tutorials/sessions.md

 Next:

 - We will destroy session data
-- Customize our session e.g How long a session will last etc.
+- Customize our session, e.g. how long a session will last.

--
+---

-# Destroying session data
+## Destroying session data

 We are going to add another route for `/logout` now, so we can destroy all our session data.